South Lake Union Therapy, Julie Wilson, MA, LMHC

 What is E.M.D.R.?

-Studies have shown that emotionally charged content tends to be stored in non-verbal, non-conscious, subcortical regions of the brain, making it hard to access and work through because of lack of access on the part of the left hemisphere and frontal lobes.
+Traumatic and emotionally charged content tends to be stored in the right hemisphere of the brain in the form of emotions and images, in non-verbal, non-conscious, subcortical regions of the brain, making it hard to access and work through because of lack of access on the part of the left hemisphere and frontal lobes.

 It’s thought that E.M.D.R. replicates what occurs during R.E.M. sleep where our eyes move laterally, assisting our brains in efficiently processing memories via various internal associations.
 E.M.D.R. is a more directed and focused version of this process.